wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 ﻿# Hidden Knowledge

+## 2025.12.22

+> TeaCache (and MagCache) is tuned per model so it wouldn't work properly [for Logcat Avatar], EasyCache is model agnostic and should work;
+> it's generally better to set high step count and then adjust the threshold so it drops ~30-50% of the steps [with EasyCache]

 ## 2025.12.17

 I2V Encode in Wrapper has `fun_or_fl2v_model` toggle which needs to be enabled for example to make a loop video